-Derivative: Can you tell us a bit about your background and the work that you do?
+Derivative: Can you tell us about your background and your work?

 Tom Sepe: I grew up in the theatre, acting and helping behind the scenes from age 5 till I was 18.
 As a kid I used to run the sound and lighting board for the grown-ups' productions.
 However, I was really good at math and loved science, I remember learning to program in BASIC on computers at school and I eventually had a Macintosh and then an Apple IIe.
 So naturally I went to college as a physics major at UCSB.
 Eventually I switched back to the arts and enrolled in the College of Creative Studies at UCSB, a multi-disciplinary program that gave me the freedom to basically create my own major... which included sculpture, printing, drawing, video editing, photography, computer graphics, dance, theater and even performance art.
 But my love for the technical never ceased and when I moved to the Bay Area after college I quickly found work as a graphic designer, web designer and video editor.

 During that time in the late 1990's and 2000's I was also involved with various artists and groups, such as FiveTonCrane building flaming Art-Cars for the Burning Man festival, or assisting on giant steel kinetic sculptures.
 The list of crazy projects is endless, I was even teaching people to walk on stilts and breathe fire!
 Then I started working as a Technical Director for Obscura Digital in 2011.
 Obscura had just begun breaking out of an events-only paradigm and was creating more permanent or semi-permanent installations, so I was often involved in the design, fabrication, installation, and ongoing maintenance of projects that could be anything from a huge projection show in a 100-year-old dome in a mall, to making a massive touch-screen kitchen table for YouTube's Brand Lab.
 Though I was mostly focused on the hardware aspects, during this time period I began learning TouchDesigner.